Abhidongre/Plant-Disease-Detection-System-for-Sustainable-Agriculture/README.md

 - Open datasets used for training.
 - TensorFlow and Keras for making deep learning accessible.
+- This project was built during the **AICTE Internship on AI: Transformative Learning**, powered by **TechSaksham**—a joint CSR initiative by **Microsoft** and **SAP**.
+The program provided mentorship, hands-on learning, and a platform to explore real-world AI applications.

 If you found this project helpful, don't forget to give it a star ⭐ on GitHub!